Multi-Scale-Additive-Manufacturing-Lab/Versa3dPython/README.md

 * click the arrow and select open in terminal

 ### dependencies installation
-open terminal and type the following command
+in terminal and type the following command

 #### qt installation
 ```